 Let’s start at the beginning…what is it?
 The word is used more and more these days, but it means living without using animal products.
 I don’t consume meat, fish, dairy, eggs, or any by-products that come from animals.
-I’ve been vegan for 10 years and was vegetarian for 9 years before becoming vegan.
+I’ve been vegan for over 10 years and was vegetarian for 9 years before becoming vegan.
 Living this way can also extend to your clothing and entertainment choices.
 But let’s focus on food, since that’s what most people and athletes can relate to.
 You’re probably thinking ‘why would you choose this?’

 It’s best to ask someone individually why he or she is vegan.
 For me, animals should be treated with respect…all of them, big, small, hairy, or scaly, whether they are pets or if they live in the wild.
 Growing up, I gave no thought to what exactly a hamburger was or where pork came from.
 Modern life has separated us from thinking deeply about where these things “come from.”
 But after college, I decided I should know about this if I was eating it, and what I found out was that the amount of suffering animals go through to end up on a plate is unthinkable.
 The only more unbelievable thing about this is how massive the suffering is – – over 10 BILLION land animals are killed for consumption in the U.S. alone each year (that’s each YEAR and ONLY land animals).
 There is a reason to take children to pick apples and blueberries and not to a slaughterhouse.
 If you’ve had the chance to see footage from slaughterhouses or animal operations and thought “I can’t watch this” or “this is too graphic,” imagine if you were that animal?!
 Whether it’s your dog or cat or a pig or goat, all animals feel pain – why is it OK to eat a cow but not your dog?
 I decided it wasn’t OK.
 In fact, it was an easy decision to make and, overnight, I became vegetarian.
 For a long time, I also thought eating eggs and dairy didn’t contribute to suffering because no animals die for eggs and diary, right?
 WRONG.
 In 2006, I read more about how horrifically cruel the egg and dairy industries are and decided they too must go.
 It took me a year to transition to fully vegan, as learning to purchase and prepare the right foods takes time, as did learning new ways to cook, but it is the best decision I’ve made in my entire life.